Skip to contents

 area

 Grid cell area.
-A vector of length newdata from predict.sdmTMB() or a value of length 1, which will be repeated internally to match.
+A vector of length newdata from predict.sdmTMB() or a value of length 1 which will be repeated internally to match or a character value representing the column used for area weighting.

 silent